Jack Marsh History Lecture

 The lecture series is named in honour of the indigenous NSW fast bowler Jack Marsh whose promising first-class career was cut short by accusations of ‘throwing’ that many believe were inspired by racism.
 The annual one-hour lecture is a must for cricket lovers, sport fans and history buffs.
 Read about Jack Marsh.

-Join Greg de Moore as he provides a new perspective on the dramatic life of Tom Wills, Australia’s first great cricketer; coach of the first Aboriginal team to tour England in 1868 and architect of our great indigenous game, Australian rules football.
+Greg de Moore as he provided a new perspective on the dramatic life of Tom Wills, Australia’s first great cricketer; coach of the first Aboriginal team to tour England in 1868 and architect of our great indigenous game, Australian rules football.

 MA Noble Stand, SCG